What is plastic injection molding and how does it work?

 After the holding phase, the screw draws back, releasing pressure and allowing the part to cool in the mold.
 This is known as ‘cooling time’, it can also range from a few seconds to some minutes and ensures that the component sets correctly before being ejected and finished on the production line.

 After the holding and cooling times have passed and the part is mostly formed, pins or plates eject the parts from the tool.
 These drop into a compartment or onto a conveyor belt at the bottom of the machine.
 In some cases, finishing processes such as polishing, dying or removing excess plastic (known as spurs) may be required, which can be completed by other machinery or operators.
 Once these processes are complete, the components will be ready to be packed up and distributed to manufacturers.

 How Essentra Components uses injection molding

-With 45,000 molds to choose from, we also offer one of the largest ranges of plastic components on the market, teamed with hassle-free service that will deliver your components where you need them, when you need them.
+Plus, with 45,000 molds to choose from, it offers one of the largest ranges of plastic components on the market.
+Teamed with hassle-free customer service across 40 sales and service locations and 34 distribution centers, Essentra Components can deliver your components where you need them, when you need them.

-Find out more about the injection molded products we offer by ordering a free sample, downloading a CAD drawing or heading to our product catalog.
+Find out more about the injection molded products we offer by ordering a free sample, downloading a free CAD drawing or heading to the product catalog.